What is convergence in financial markets?

 For Customers

-People and businesses get more choices when looking for financial services.
+People and businesses have more choices when seeking financial services.
 They might find better deals or more convenient options when banks and insurers compete in each other’s markets.
-One company might now handle all their financial needs instead of requiring relationships with several institutions.
+One company might now handle all its financial needs, eliminating the need for relationships with several institutions.

 For Financial Institutions